mwort/python-import-r/README.md

-# A Python and commandline interface to R modules and packages
+# Python style imports of R packages and files

 An rpy2 wrapper package to enable Python-style imports of R files and packages and expose them as commandline tools (based on python-fire) and includes automatic pandas